Hamza-SDA/MultiUAVSystem/project/README.md

 # MultiUAVSystem
 This system is just a test that has a 4 waypoint single UAV simulation and a WIP multi-UAV system.
 The current system involves using the PX4 multiUAV approach and has a simple collision avoidance system and simple formation.
 Important note this system is still in development and uses much of the prebuilt knowledge from the PX4 starter guide.
 I am no genuis when it comes to using ROS.
-This is the updated code for the final submission of the project.
-This code includes the multi-UAV system in both simulation and real life flight testing using tools built from QUTAS UAS_OFFBOARD_PLANNER.